slurmulon/gig/README.md

 ### `warble`

-The following represents a blues song (written in `warble`) that is intended to be improvised over.
+The following represents a blues song (written in `warble`) that is intended to be improvised over by a guitar player, in real life.

 It defines a sequence of scale progressions (i.e. a harmony), with each progression lasting from 1 to 2 measures.